-Name of Course: Spanish II Sending Site: Plainville, Smoky Hill

-Name of Instructor: Karen Wilson, Gaspar Amparan Grade Level: 10-12 a greater understanding of the language.
+Name of Course: Spanish II Sending Site: Plainville Name of Instructor: Karen Wilson Grade Level: 10-12 Pre-requisites: Spanish I Course Content: Spanish II is a course designed to incorporate the knowledge learned from Spanish I and to continue to use it to build a greater understanding of the language.
 Students will use their abilities to read, write, listen, and speak in the target language.
 Students should have a good understanding of verb conjugation and basic grammatical constructions.
+Students will have the opportunity to work on special projects of interest and will be involved in a number of interesting activities.